a11yfirst/ckeditor-dev/plugins/a11yimage/README.md

 * Detects use of file name or size in Alt.
 Text

 * For a decorative image, allows the user to indicate that Alt.
 Text is not required

 * Asks the user whether a Long Description is needed, and if so, where it will be located in the document

 * Provides a Help button

+## Accessibility Principles

+* People with visual impairments need text descriptions of informative images.

+* Each informative image must at least have alternative text.

+* An image that is purely decorative should have an empty `alt` attribute (thus there should be a way to indicate that an image is decorative).

+* A complex informative image should have a long description in the document, adjacent to the image.